Ryanyzh/ID-Assignment01-1-/README.md

    a) Hover over the button under the brief description --> it should change the colour of the words and the background.
    b) Click on the button --> a new page with the affiliated link should appear
    c) Click on the plus and minus symbols under the Slideshow, the content should move accordingly to the next or previous.
-   d) hover over the images in the row gallery --> content should have an increase in opacity
+   d) Hover over the images in the row gallery --> content should have an increase in opacity
-   e) click on the image in the row gallery --> content should appear as the main image.
+   e) Click on the image in the row gallery --> content should appear as the main image.

 3. History Page (Second):
-   a) hover over the orange bar --> the colour should change into light orange
+   a) Hover over the orange bar --> the colour should change into light orange
-   b) click on the orange bar --> there should be extra contents appearing in a drop-down format
+   b) Click on the orange bar --> there should be extra contents appearing in a drop-down format
-   c) click again on the orange bar --> the contents should be hidden immediately
+   c) Click again on the orange bar --> the contents should be hidden immediately
-   d) hover over the image of the member --> there should be a coloured box with content on it appearing on top of the image
+   d) Hover over the image of the member --> there should be a coloured box with content on it appearing on top of the image
    e) hover over the image of the member --> the image should move slightly to the right
-   f) hover over the button in the history content section --> the colour of the words and the background should change
+   f) Hover over the button in the history content section --> the colour of the words and the background should change
    g) Click on the button --> a new page with the affiliated link should appear

 4. Playlist Page (Third):
-   a) scroll down the video list --> the contents should move accordingly
+   a) Scroll down the video list --> the contents should move accordingly
-   b) scroll up the video list --> the contents should move accordingly
+   b) Scroll up the video list --> the contents should move accordingly
    c) Click play on the video in the main frame --> the video should play without any problems
    d) Select by clicking the video on the video list --> the existing video in the main frame should be swapped out with the selected video and the title is also swapped out